 Sunday 3 June, 2012

-The Big Jubilee Lunch: Building on the already popular Big Lunch initiative, people were encouraged to share lunch with neighbours and friends as part of the Diamond Jubilee celebrations.
+The Big Jubilee Lunch: Building on the already popular Big Lunch initiative, people will be encouraged to share lunch with neighbours and friends as part of the Diamond Jubilee celebrations.
+This may take the form of a traditional street party or a picnic lunch in small or larger groups.
+This event is being organised by the Big Lunch.
+Find out more.

-The Thames Diamond Jubilee Pageant: This event took place on the Thames and consisted of up to 1,000 boats assembled from across the UK, the Commonwealth and around the world.
-The Queen and The Duke of Edinburgh travelled in the Royal Barge which formed the centrepiece of the flotilla.
+The Thames Diamond Jubilee Pageant: This event will take place on the Thames and consist of up to 1,000 boats assembled from across the UK, the Commonwealth and around the world.
+The Queen and The Duke of Edinburgh will travel in the Royal Barge which will form the centrepiece of the flotilla.
+Find out more

 Monday 4 June, 2012